lei-r9/ue4-style-guide/README.md

 ## Unreal Engine 4 Linter Plugin

-An automated method of checking your project against this style guide is available for free at [the Unreal Engine marketplace](https://www.unrealengine.com/marketplace/linter-v2).
+An automated method of checking your project against this style guide is added to project.

-In order to use with UE4 without building the engine from source code, please use the marketplace version.

 ## Linter and Style Guide Documentation